DevZen-net/devzen-tools/packages/zen/readme.md

 # Zen 1.0.0

-`Zen` is (so much more than) a collection of essential useful utils for JavaScript & TypeScript, missing from JS and popular libs like lodash & others!
-Zen offers a radical way to type-check, iterate & project, consistently over all the different JS types.
+**Zen** offers a radical way to type-check all values and iterate / projéct / filter / reduce etc, consistently over **all the different JS values & types**. `Zen` is (so much more than) a collection of essential useful utils for JavaScript & TypeScript, missing from JS and popular libs like lodash & others!

+Subsequent versions aim to make it an almost drop-in replacement of lodash, carrying all its functions, but in the Zen way!

 ## Main features